1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ## Heatbreak

 The stock heatbreak is a proprietary Volcano-style one made by Anycubic.
-The total length is about 25/26(?)mm, the outer diameter of the throat is 6mm.
+The total length is about 26mm, the outer diameter of the throat is 6mm.
 The length from the 'ring' (which limits how far you can stick the heatbreak into the heatsink) to the end of the throat is 17mm.

-It is **not** compatible with regular E3D Volcano type nozzles!

-??? info "Spare Part Heatbreak"

-    If you need a new heatbreak, I personally would suggest to get a 'regular' one which is compatible with true Volcano type nozzles, instead of getting one of those proprietary stock heatbreaks which only fit the proprietary nozzles from Anycubic.
-    You should be able to use whichever Volcano compatible heatbreak you'd like to use, you just have to *pay attention to the dimensions*.
-It should be about the same length as the stock one, so don't buy anything significantly shorter or longer.
-Make sure to pay attention to the surface at the top part - that should be even and smooth, so don't get yourself the ones with the thread on the outside.

 The heatbreak is plugged into the heatsink of the direct drive and secured by two screws.
 To fit the Volcano style heater block, it has an M6 thread.
 The outer diameter of the heatbreak is 6mm at the throat.
-The inner diameter is about 4.2mm.
+The inner diameter is about 4.2mm to take the PTFE tube.
 The length measured from the top until the 'stop ring' before the thread is about 18mm and the length in total is about 26mm.

 As this isn't a bi-metal/full metal heatbreak, there is a little PTFE-tube inside of it which goes all the way down to the nozzle, which is about 41mm long and 4mm thick with a 2mm hole inside of it to guide the 1.75mm filament.

 ![Stock heatbreak](../assets/images/head_K2Pro_stock-heatbreak_web.jpg)

+??? warning "Probably Incompatible With True Volcano Nozzles"

+    It is said that the stock heatbreak is **not** compatible with regular E3D Volcano type nozzles!
+    However, looking at the design of it, it actually seems to be the same heatbreak like the one being used at e.g. the Kobra Go.
+It has a ~4mm bore over the whole length where the PTFE tube runs down to hot the end of the nozzle's throat.
+    This works fine with e.g. the Kobra Go, but one has to pay attention that the PTFE tube really sits flush against the nozzle's end.
+    Here at the Kobra 2 Pro we have the specific design of the nozzle with the end of the nozzle's throat being thinner than the rest of the threaded part.
+Means, that area sticks into the heatbreak where then the PTFE tube hits the end of the nozzle.
+    So *imho* this is the only difference and I don't see a reason yet why this heatbreak shouldn't work with regular Volcano nozzles like it works with regular V5 nozzles at the beforementioned Kobra Go.
+    I have to verify this though, so until now it's just an assumption!

+??? info "Spare Part Heatbreak"

+    If you need a new heatbreak, you should be able to use whichever heatbreak you'd like to use, you just have to *pay attention to the dimensions*.
+    It should be of the same length as the stock one, so don't buy anything significantly shorter or longer.
+    Same goes for the outer dimensions of the throat - that has to be 6mm in diameter.
+Make sure to pay attention to the surface of that throat - that should be even and smooth, so don't get yourself the ones with the thread on the outside which you would have to screw into an according heater block.
+    Of course the threaded part that goes into the heater block has to be M6 as well, but that's common.

+    However, you'll most likely only find bi-metal or full-metal heatbreaks.
+If you're *only* printing PLA, this might cause some issues.
+Anyway, when using a bi-metal/all-metal hotend, you usually should lower the retraction *distance* setting!

 ---
 <!--